clinical-meteor/cookbook/monads.md

 - It took me a few years to get a handle on method chaining and monads.
 So, be aware that this is one of those topics that you may need to meditate on!

+- Monads and Objects are inverses of each other.
+There's a Yin/Yang thing going on.

 &#5783;&#5761;&#5766;&#5761;&#5761;&#5760;&#5760;&#5760;&#5782;